nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_immunization_guidance.md

 ## Using the `List` resource for immunisation queries

-The results of a query for immunisation details **MUST** return a `List` containing references to all `Immunization` resources that are returned.
+The results of a query for immunisation details **MUST** return a `List` containing references to all `Immunization` and 'Observation' resources that are returned.

 The `List` **MUST** be populated in line with the guidance on `List` resources.